laiquet/idtrackerai-enhanced/docs/source/good_videos/video_conditions.rst

 Reflections
 ===========
 Reflections of individuals on the walls of the arena should be avoided: They could be mistaken for an actual individual during the segmentation process.
 Reflections in opaque walls can be reduced by using either very diffused light or matte walls.
 For aquatic arenas with transparent walls, reflections can be softened by having water at both sides of the walls.
-Furthermore, reflections can be removed by selecting a detailed :ref:`region of interest`.
+Furthermore, reflections can be removed by selecting a detailed :ref:`regions of interest`.

 Variability in number of pixels per animal
 ==========================================